ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

 # Exam topics
 {:.no_toc}

-Here is a list what topics you should know for the exam, and also what you do not need to know.
+Here is a list of the main topics you should know for the exam, and also what you do not need to know.

 * TOC
 {:toc}